MOST RECENT HOMILY

 “My entire being extols the Lord,

-47and the deepest parts of my being leap for joy over God, my Deliverer,
+and the deepest parts of me leap for joy over God, my Deliverer,

-48because He has looked with understanding upon His servant’s lowly status.
+because He has looked with compassion upon His servant’s lowly status.

 because the Mighty One has done great things for me.